 Ring, Amazon’s home security company most known for its doorbell camera, has been quietly creating a massive private surveillance network.
-The company has formed partnerships with at least 225 law enforcement agencies, enticed cities to finance discounts on its cameras with taxpayer money, and worked with police to organise package theft sting operations in several US cities.
+The company has formed partnerships with at least 225 law enforcement agencies, enticed cities to finance discounts on its cameras with taxpayer money, and worked with police to organize package theft sting operations in several U.S. cities.

 To help explain what we've learned so far, we’ve compiled a list of basic questions readers might have about Ring.
 In our answers, we’ve linked out to coverage which readers can visit for more in-depth information.
 Motherboard will update this article periodically as it continues to report about the company.

 1. What is Ring?

 Ring is a home security company that was acquired by Amazon in April 2018 for about $839 million.
 Ring sells a variety of Wi-Fi-enabled surveillance cameras designed to be placed both inside and outside of homes.

 The doorbell camera, Ring’s cheapest camera model, usually sells for about $130 on Amazon.
 But Ring also sells floodlight cameras, “Stick Up” cameras that can bind to indoor or outdoor surfaces, and solar panels that can recharge camera batteries.
 All of Ring’s cameras are internet-connected, meaning owners can view live camera footage on their phones or smart devices whether or not they’re home.
 Ring owners can also pay $3 to $10 per month to save all of their camera footage for 60 days.

 Ring’s founder Jamie Siminoff pitched the company, then called “DoorBot,” on the entrepreneur TV show Shark Tank in 2013.
 All of the show’s investors (called “sharks” on the show) declined to invest.
 Siminoff came back on Shark Tank as a shark six months after Ring was acquired by Amazon.